2025 Presentation Information

 The poster session is an engaging way for students, teachers, scientists and community professionals to share their lessons, research, and citizen science initiatives.
 The poster display is a great way to draw the audience into your research idea, project results, education tips and offers opportunities for building connections.
 A specific time will be set aside during the conference for presenters to greet and share their posters with conference participants, offering time for networking, feedback and engaging with participants on a one-on-one basis while posters are up for viewing.
 The poster gallery will be available for viewing throughout the conference.
 If you are selected to present a poster, we will provide additional information regarding guidelines for poster size and format and display instructions.

-More information about anticipated registration and accommodation costs will be posted shortly on our website.
 For any questions please contact Fawn Custer, Conference Chair, fawncuster6@gmail.com